manymade/Kinglonmc/README.md

 # Kinglonmc
-Based off a Minecraft PvP server - since 2020-2023
+Based on a Minecraft Kit-PvP server from 2020–2022.
+This is a 2026 remake.